em3ndez/tiny-web-server/README.md

     ✓ Then it should not collect statistics filter that notionally match when the endPoint is a 404 Given a TinyWeb server with composed paths
-    ✓ Then it should respond correctly to requests at the composed endpoint When additional composition can happen on a previously instantiated TinyWeb.Server ✓ Then both endpoints should be accessible via GET Given a TinyWeb server with ConcreteExtensionToServerComposition
+    ✓ Then it should respond correctly to requests at the composed endpoint When additional composition can happen on a previously instantiated Tiny.WebServer ✓ Then both endpoints should be accessible via GET Given a TinyWeb server with ConcreteExtensionToServerComposition
     When that concrete class is mounted within another path